trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Next, click on "Shell" and type the following command, replacing *dru* and *volume1/backups* with the name of the user, volume, and dataset that you created::

- zfs allow -u dru create,receive,mount,mountpoint,userprop,destroy,send,hold,rename volume1/backups
+ zfs allow -u dru atime,canmount,clone,compression,create,destroy,hold,mount,mountpoint,promote,receive,rename,send,userprop volume1/backups

 Click the "x" in the upper right corner to close "Shell".
 Then, to enable the SSH service, go to :menuselection:`Services --> Control Services`, shown in
 Figure 8.19n.